rqlite/helm-charts/charts/rqlite/README.md

 ## Read-only Nodes

-The chart supports deploying a separate resources for [readonly nodes](https://rqlite.io/docs/clustering/read-only-nodes/), where:
+The chart supports deploying zero or more [readonly nodes](https://rqlite.io/docs/clustering/read-only-nodes/), where:

 * `readonly.replicaCount` specifies the number of read-only nodes for the rqlite cluster